teiko/RESY/README.markdown

 When using LESS, the colors of the template can easily get modified by editing the file less/style.less; if you are comfortable with the overall layout of the template, you can leave all other files untouched.

+# Usage

+To make use of the template within S9Y, simply name the folder "production" to your needs and copy it to your S9Y installation (templates-folder!).
+You're done!

 # Compiling:

 Please have a look at the Makefile.